Alanus de Rupe

 Alan de la Roche (Ecclesiastical Latin: Alanus de Rupe; French: Alain c.
-1428 – 8 September 1475) was a Breton-born priest and Dominican friar and priest, mystic and theologian.
-Some writers claim him as a native of Germany, others of Belgium; but his disciple, Cornelius Sneek, says that he was born in Brittany.
-He died at Zwolle.
-He is especially notable for his contributions to the Catholic devotion of the Rosary: According to tradition, the devotion to the Holy Rosary had been neglected and forgotten in most of Europe in the centuries after Saint Dominic established it, and Alan is credited with re-establishing the devotion.
+1428 – 8 September 1475), commonly referred to simply as Blessed Alan, was a Breton Dominican friar and priest, theologian, and mystic.
+He is known for restoring the devotion of the Rosary, which, according to tradition, had been forgotten in most of Europe in the centuries after the death of Saint Dominic in 1221.

 Life

 Born in Dinan, Brittany in around 1428, he entered the Dominican Order in 1459 at age thirty-one.
 While pursuing his studies at Saint Jacques, Paris, he distinguished himself in philosophy and theology.
 From 1459 to 1475 he taught almost uninterruptedly at Paris, Lille, Douay, Ghent, and Rostock in Germany, where, in 1473, he was made Master of Sacred Theology.
 During his sixteen years of teaching he became a most renowned preacher.
 He was indefatigable in what he regarded as his special mission, the preaching and re-establishment of the Rosary, which he did with success throughout northern France, Flanders, and the Netherlands.
 He established a Confraternity of the Psalter of the Glorious Virgin Mary, around 1470 which was instrumental in disseminating the rosary throughout Europe.
+Some writers claim him as a native of Germany, others of Belgium; but his disciple, Cornelius Sneek, says that he was born in Brittany.
+He died at Zwolle.

-Alanus published nothing during his lifetime, but immediately after his death the brethren of his province were commanded to collect his writings for publication.
+Alan published nothing during his lifetime, but immediately after his death the brethren of his province were commanded to collect his writings for publication.
 These were edited at different times and have occasioned some controversy among scholars.
-A list of writings attributed to Alanus was compiled by J. G. T. Graesse in Trésor des livres rares et précieux (1859).
+A list of writings attributed to Alan was compiled by J. G. T. Graesse in Trésor des livres rares et précieux (1859).